Orientation data for coherent sheaves on the local projective plane: Abstract

 \section{Abstract}

-In this note, we show that the canonical orientation data defined in \cite{Dav} on the quiver hearts are compatible under the autoequivalence $\_\otimes\pi^*O(1)$, and hence glue to give an orientation data for the stack of coherent sheaves on local P2.
+In this note, we show that the canonical orientation data defined in \cite{Dav} on the quiver hearts are compatible under the autoequivalence $\_\otimes\pi^*O(1)$, and hence glue to give an orientation data for the stack of coherent sheaves on the local projective plane .